-C: What if you never received Stimulus check 1, 2, or 3?
+C: What if you never received Stimulus checks 1, 2, or 3?

-Consider requesting a payment trace if your IRS account transcript shows you were issued the payment, but you did not receive it.
-Call the IRS at 1-800-919-9835 and mail or fax Form 3911, Taxpayer Statement Regarding Refund to the IRS address you would normally mail a paper return to.
+Consider requesting a payment trace if your IRS account transcript shows you were issued the payment but you did not receive it.
+Call the IRS at 1-800-919-9835 and mail or fax Form 3911, Taxpayer Statement Regarding Refund, to the IRS address you would normally mail a paper return.
 On the form, write "EIP1", EIP2, and/or "EIP3" at the top and, under item 7, section 1: check the "Individual" box, enter "2020" for the Tax Period, and leave "Date filed" blank.
 For EIP 3, enter "2021" for the Tax Period.
 See more details below.

 File a 2020 Return to claim Stimulus 1 and/or Stimulus 2 - prepare these forms manually.
-Stimulus 3 was an advance payment of the 2021 Recovery Rebate Credit as the first two were advance payments of the 2020 credit.
-This means that you will have to claim the third stimulus on your 2021 Tax Return.
-If you do not normally file, see this page for non-filers and stimulus payments or contact us for help with this.
+Stimulus 3 was an advance payment of the 2021 Recovery Rebate Credit, as the first two were advance payments of the 2020 credit.
+This means you must claim the third stimulus on your 2021 Tax Return.
+If you do not normally file, see this page for non-filers and stimulus payments, or contact us for help with this.

 D: Stimulus check questions and answers

-See real life scenarios and answers on stimulus check payment questions.
-Learn how specific taxpayers can receive the stimulus payments if they are in fact owed them, but never received them.
-These payments are a tax credit and will be based on your tax information.
+See real-life scenarios and answers to stimulus check payment questions.
+Learn how specific taxpayers can receive the stimulus payments if they are, in fact, owed them but never received them.
+These payments are tax credits and will be based on your tax information.

-First, verify that your stimulus check or EIP was in fact issued to you via your IRS Account - this will show any transactions between the IRS and you.
-If you have confirmed this and you never received the payment and were not able to claim the RRC because of this, then consider a payment trace.
+First, verify that your stimulus check or EIP was, in fact, issued to you via your IRS Account - this will show any transactions between the IRS and you.
+If you have confirmed this, never received the payment, and could not claim the RRC because of this, then consider a payment trace.

 To begin, follow the instructions in Section C in the table above.
 You will call the IRS, fill out a form, and mail it to the IRS.
 Then, the IRS will investigate the case and come to one of two conclusions:

-You will generally hear back from the IRS in about 6 weeks after the request was received.
+You will generally hear back from the IRS about six weeks after the request is received.
 Form 3911 is not needed if a trace request was successful over the phone.